-The term Phishing seems to be buzzing around in every field and with technological enhancement the need for modern solutions has become a must but with attacks and challenges rising day after day, the essence of finding an all-rounder solution has become a must-have essential.
+The term Phishing seems to be buzzing around in every field and with technological enhancement the need for modern solutions has become a must but with attacks and challenges rising everyday, having an all-rounder solution is no longer an option rather has become a must-have essential.
 One such problem is Phishing attack.
 It has been and continues to be the face of online scams and campaigns.
 It remains a constant threat to the organization and brands of nearly every field and interest.

 What is phishing?

 Phishing to date remains a popular method of stealing credentials, committing fraud, and distributing malware.
-But what appears on the surface to be a juvenile form of cybercrime can be, in practice, a well-orchestrated, multi-faceted, and sustained attack campaign by organized crime groups.
+Phishing may look like a juvenile form of cybercrime on the surface but surfaces are often deceptive rather it is a campaign by organized crime groups that is well-orchestrated, multi-faceted, and sustained attacks.

 Common phishing scams